 Are you looking for the best warm winter wear for rural women that is both functionable and fashionable?

 Rural ladies like you and me still love to be outdoors in the Winter.
 Some of us HAVE to be working outside since we have livestock to care for.
 Even when we don’t want to be.
 We still have to do our jobs and live our purposes.
+And this is why I created this list for warm Winter wear for rural women.

 Let me tell you, though.
 I am NOT a fan of cold weather.
 BUT, if I am bundled up in the right layers, I’m just fine outside.
 There are actually good health benefits to venturing outdoors in the cold weather as long as you are protected.